-At least 4 students of Wittenborg University who graduated on Friday are planning to continue their studies at some of the most highly ranked universities in the world this autumn.
+At least 4 students of WUAS who graduated on Friday are planning to continue their studies at some of the most highly ranked universities in the world this autumn.

 King's College in the UK, Leiden University and Groningen University (both in the Netherlands) as well as Hult International Business School in San Francisco are all regularly feature in Top 100 World University charts.